Citizen Outsider: Children of North African Immigrants in France

 Jean Beaman, PhD

 CBSR Affiliated Faculty

-Jean Beaman is an Assistant Professor of Sociology at the University of California, Santa Barbara.
+Jean Beaman is an Associate Professor of Sociology at the University of California, Santa Barbara.
 She was previously on the faculty at Purdue University and has held visiting fellowships at Duke University and the European University Institute (Florence, Italy).
 Her research is ethnographic in nature and focuses on race/ethnicity, racism, international migration, and state-sponsored violence in both France and the United States.
 She is author of Citizen Outsider: Children of North African Immigrants in France (University of California Press, 2017), as well as numerous articles and chapters.
 She received her Ph.D. in Sociology from Northwestern University.
 She is also an Editor of H-Net Black Europe, an Associate Editor of the journal, Identities: Global Studies in Culture and Power, and Corresponding Editor for the journal

 Blackpolis: Black Life in the Urban Margins of Two Latin American Cities